theironcook/Backbone.ModelBinder/README.md

 changeSource = 'ModelBinder'
 This allows custom logic to determine if the source of the model attribute change is from the ModelBinder.

+* suppressThrows - set to true if you don't want the ModelBinder to throw exceptions but instead it will show errors via the console.error

 <br>
 <br>

 ## Release Notes / Versions

+### v 1.0.1 April 15, 2013
+* Added suppressThrows configuration option

 ### v 1.0.0 April 11, 2013
 * Updated to use backbone v1.0.0, underscore v1.4.4 and jQuery v1.8.3